RamosPabloA/NPC_Dusk_MOD/Dusk/Readme-Dusk.txt

 ------------------------------

 Q: Where is he?
 A: Dusk is in the Waukeen's Promenade of Athkatla.
-He'll find you after your scape from Irenicus's dungeon.
+He'll find you after you escape from the dungeon.
 Q: But he is not there!
 A: Make sure that you have actually installed the mod.
 Open your game directory and run Setup-Dusk.exe.
 If this file is not there, repeat the installation process as described above.

 Q: Dusk's select/confirm sounds are all mixed up!
 And his name, too!